Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Attention with Dynamic Relational Priming

 and since $\mathcal{F}_{ji}$ and $\mathcal{F}_{jv}$ are independent learnable parameters, they are not constrained to be equal.
 In general, after training, $\mathcal{F}_{ji} \neq \mathcal{F}_{jv}$ for $v \neq i$.
 As a result, $\widetilde{h}_{j \rightarrow v} \neq \widetilde{h}_{j \rightarrow i}$ for $v \neq i$.
 Therefore, prime attention performs dynamic relational learning where entities can dynamically adapt to each pair-wise interaction.

-As a consequence of \cref{thm:dynamic_relational_learning}, the representational plasticity of prime attention's dynamic relational learning allows each token to present computationally optimized perspectives for different interaction partners.
+As a consequence of \Cref{thm:dynamic_relational_learning}, the representational plasticity of prime attention's dynamic relational learning allows each token to present computationally optimized perspectives for different interaction partners.
 In domains like MTS where there can be high degrees of relational heterogeneity between different pair-wise interactions, prime attention's dynamic relational learning can allow robust discovery of different patterns for different pair-wise relationships.
-In addition, we show that prime attention, much like standard attention, satisfies the universal approximation theorem in \cref{sec:uat_for_prime} and provide a gradient flow analysis for prime attention in \cref{sec:gradient_flow_analysis}.
+In addition, we show that prime attention, much like standard attention, satisfies the universal approximation theorem in \Cref{sec:uat_for_prime} and provide a gradient flow analysis for prime attention in \Cref{sec:gradient_flow_analysis}.

 \paragraph{Complexity Analysis} Overall, prime attention introduces controlled computational overhead while preserving asymptotic computational complexity of standard attention.
-The core additional cost stems from the learnable primer $\mathcal{F} \in \mathbb{R}^{N^2 \times d_{model}}$ where $N$ is typically the number of channels, which requires $\mathcal{O}(N^2 \times d_{model})$ memory storage and introduces element-wise multiplication operations for both key and value modulation during attention computation.
+The core additional cost stems from the learnable primer $\mathcal{F} \in \mathbb{R}^{N^2 \times d_{model}}$.
 While this approximately doubles the floating-point operations compared to standard attention, the overall computational complexity remains unchanged.
-The memory overhead scales quadratically with $N$, which is manageable for typical MTS applications where number of channels are under 1000.

-However, the memory requirements of prime attention can become problematic for higher-dimensional systems.
-Likewise, depending on the MTS system, not every pair-wise interaction may need a dedicated primer.
-Therefore, we introduce a graph neural network (GNN) based sparsification strategy in \cref{sec:gnn_prime} as one example of how prime attention can be adapted for resource efficiency and topological alignment, achieving $O(|E| \times d_{model})$ where $|E| \ll N^2$.
+In addition, we show in \Cref{sec:sequence_length_analysis} and \Cref{sec:complexity_analysis} how prime attention can use less memory and computation time compared to standard attention while achieving better performance.
+This is achieved primarily because prime attention can exhibit better performance using dramatically smaller input data size compared to standard attention, owing to its superior relational modeling capabilities.
+In our main experiments, we show that prime attention is a practical solution that can be seamlessly adopted to even high dimensional datasets.